Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 What happened to ESPN Insider?

-In August 2018, four months after ESPN+ launched, ESPN Insider, a different subscription service, was closed down, and the services that it offered were incorporated into ESPN+.
-These had included access to exclusive reports and statistics and a subscription to the now-defunct ESPN the Magazine.
+In August 2018, four months after ESPN+ launched, ESPN Insider, a different subscription service, was closed down, and its services were incorporated into ESPN+.
+These included premium web content such as exclusive beat reports, advanced sports statistics, analytics, and fantasy sports tools.

 Does ESPN+ include live ESPN?